-For today’s advent calendar post I was going to take you all to Italy in order to have a nose at the ‘Feast of La Befana,’ which celebrates a woman who is very similar to Santa Clause but is a little different.
+I was going to take you all to Italy in order to have a nose at the ‘Feast of La Befana,’ which celebrates a woman who is very similar to Santa Clause but is a little different.
 The thing about La Befana is that she’s a Witch.
-Really… She’s a Witch.
-She wears an old woman black shawl and rides through the sky on a broomstick.
-Which sounds to me like the traditional image of a witch… Only she gave presents to children like Santa Clause.
-I was going to do a post on this but then I got thinking… When did Witches stop riding broomsticks and when did they evolve to become the mystical ‘super sorceress’ types you see today?
+She’s an old woman, wears a black shawl and rides through the sky on a broomstick.
+Which sounds to me like the traditional image of a witch- Only she gave presents to children, like Santa Clause, instead of being evil.
+I was going to write about this but then I got thinking… When did witches stop riding broomsticks and when did they evolve to become the mystical ‘super sorceress’ types you so often see today?

-Well… The traditional image of the Witch isn’t all that traditional at all.
-In fact it mostly comes from a period in the 16th and 17th centuries (and maybe even a little earlier) during a time that has been termed as ‘the great Witch hunt’ (Ok… So i made that up… but it sounds good).
-This is where you have the most famous incidents of Witches and Witch hunting occurring.
-For instance you have Matthew Hopkins, the Witchfinder General in the 1640’s… You have the Pendle and Samlesbury witches in 1612 and you have the Salem Witch Trials in the 1690’s as well as the ‘Worton Witch Purge of 1691’ (That last one’s fictional but it’s still in the same period…) Plus probably a lot more in between.
-Interestingly, in europe at least, it coincides with ‘The Anglican Era’ (Roughly about 1500-1745) and the wars of religion… A time when the Catholic church was struggling to maintain its supremacy.
-Some people usually thrust the blame for the Witch hunts on the Catholic church but when you look and see that they were all over the place and across all society, not just in catholic society.
-You can see these witch hunts present everywhere from the end of the 1400’s right through to the start of the 1700’s and beyond.
+The traditional image of the witch isn’t all that traditional at all.
+It mostly comes from a particular period in the 16th and 17th centuries.
+This is from whence we have the most famous incidents of witches and witch hunting occurring.
+For instance we have Matthew Hopkins, the Witchfinder General, going around East Anglia in the 1640s.
+You have the Pendle and Samlesbury witches in 1612 and you have the Salem Witch Trials in the 1690s, plus probably a lot more in between.
+Interestingly, in Europe at least, it coincides with ‘The Anglican Era’ (Roughly about 1500-1745) and the wars of religion and a time when the Catholic church was struggling to maintain its supremacy.
+Some people usually thrust the blame for the witch hunts on the Catholic church but when you look you see that they were all over the place and across all society, not just in catholic society.
+You can see these witch hunts present everywhere from the end of the 1400s right through to the start of the 1700s and beyond.

-And surprise, surprise guess how old the average Witch was at these trials?
-Well the supposed ring leaders of the Pendle Witches, Elizabeth Southerns (AKA: Demdike) and Anne Whittle (AKA: Chattox) were both in their eighties.
-Many of the witches accused by Witchfinder General Matthew Hopkins were also elderly… Elizabeth Clarke, the first to be hanged under his auspices was 80.
-Sidonia Von Burke, a Pomerian lady accused of witchcraft, was 72.
-Of course not all people executed for Witchcraft were that old… Many of the Salem witches were much younger for instance.
-But a lot were what would perhaps be considered old for the time.
+And, surprise, surprise, guess how old the average witch was at these trials?
+The supposed ring leaders of the Pendle Witches, Elizabeth Southerns (AKA: Demdike) and Anne Whittle (AKA: Chattox) were both in their eighties.
+Many of the witches accused by Witchfinder General Matthew Hopkins were also elderly.
+Elizabeth Clarke, the first to be hanged under his auspices was eighty.
+Sidonia Von Burke, a Pomerian lady accused of witchcraft, was seventy two.
+Of course, not all people executed for Witchcraft were that old, many of the Salem witches were much younger, but a lot were what would perhaps be considered old for the time.
 If you lived to at least sixty you had probably led a good life.

-In many places across europe there were also people known as ‘cunning folk’… Which is apparently the term for someone who practiced magic but wasn’t harmful to anyone and usually worked against ‘witchcraft’… They were also known as a good witches, Dysbys, White Witches or even ‘wise women.’
-Of course all it takes is a simple accusation and a cunning folk becomes a real Witch.
-The two have an awful lot in common (like familiars) and it seems to be just an excuse to not execute any witch you just so happen to like (Maybe the cunning folk were the more attractive?)
+In many places across Europe there were also people known as ‘cunning folk,’ a term for someone who practices magic but wasn’t harmful to anyone and usually worked against ‘witchcraft.’
+They were also known as a good witches, Dysbys, white witches or even ‘wise women.’
+Of course, all it took was a simple accusation and a cunning folk becomes a real witch.
+The two have an awful lot in common (like animal familiars) and it seems to be just an excuse to not execute any witch you just so happen to like (Maybe the cunning folk were the more attractive?)

-So far from ‘the great Witch hunt’ we’ve seen more or less where the ‘traditional’ image of the Witch comes from and ever since a Witch is basically a withered old woman with a pointy hat and a black cat riding around the skies on a broomstick.
-Take the Witch in Hansel and Gretel for instance… She’s more or less a traditional witch.
+This image of the witch persisted for a long time, long after the witch hunts, through fairy tales and popular culture.
+Take the witch in Hansel and Gretel, she’s a traditional witch.
 And Snow white?
-The queen disguises herself as a wrinkled old hag to give Snowy the poisoned apple (You’re thinking of the Disney version but it’s pretty much the same across the board.)
-And look at the Wizard of Oz… the Wicked Witch of the west has a pointy hat and a broomstick.
-Likewise in the book so too presumably does the Wicked witch of the East and the Wicked Witch of the South.
-(Why is the Witch of the North the only ‘good’ one?).
-In the films the witches are really Witchy… especially in the 1939 and 1910 version (The 1910 version also has a donkey and a cow sexually humping a haystack…).
-And this image seems to have persisted almost up to the present day… And that’s where it changes.
+The queen disguises herself as a wrinkled old hag to give Snowy the poisoned apple (you’re thinking of the Disney version but it’s pretty much the same across the board.)
+And look at the Wizard of Oz. the Wicked Witch of the West has a pointy hat and a broomstick.
+Likewise in the book so too presumably does the Wicked Witch of the East and the Wicked Witch of the South.
+(Why is the Witch of the North the only ‘good’ one?)
+In the films the witches are really Witchy especially in the 1939 and 1910 version.
+The traditional image seems to have persisted almost up to the present day, and that’s where it changes.

-It’s only in the 1980’s that the real changes start to occur.
-Roald Dahl’s ‘The Witches‘ (1983) does away with much of the traditional imagery though his Witches are an altogether more sinister concoction.
+It’s only in the 1980’s that the changes start to occur.
+Roald Dahl’s ‘The Witches‘ (1983) does away with much of the traditional imagery, though his witches are an altogether more sinister concoction.
 Then you have films like The Witches of Eastwick and Hocus Pocus where the traditional Witch is almost there but ever so slightly altered.
-There are echoes of the traditional Witch in both but this is where you see the split… In one film the witches are evil and in the other they are good… And it is this ‘good’ witch type which seems to have taken over.
+There are echoes of the traditional witch in both films but this is where you see the split.
+In one film the witches are evil and in the other they are good.
+And it is this ‘good’ witch type which seems to have taken over.

-Of course there were ‘good witches’ before… The popular children’s book series ‘Meg and Mog’ were first released in the 1970’s.
+Of course there were ‘good witches’ before- The popular children’s book series ‘Meg and Mog’ were first released in the 1970’s.
 Likewise, ‘The Worst Witch’ series began life in the 1970’s.
-Of course they still rode broomsticks and had pointy hats.
-The first sign of the ‘non-traditional good Witch’ i could find was the television series ‘Bewitched’… Although she still looked like a traditional witch in the titles.
-It’s only when you reach the 90’s that things start to change and the witch becomes something altogether less scary as a whole.
-In the late 90’s in particular you have a slew of ‘good Witch’ related media… For starters Sabrina the Teenage Witch (Although based on an earlier comic) started in 1996.
+Of course, they still rode broomsticks and had pointy hats.
+The first sign of the ‘non-traditional good witch’ I could find was the television series ‘Bewitched,’ although she still looked like a traditional witch in the titles.
+It’s only when you reach the nineties that things start to change and the witch becomes something altogether less scary.
+In the late nineties in particular you have a slew of ‘good witch’ related media.
+Sabrina the Teenage Witch (although based on an earlier comic) started in 1996.
 Harry Potter began in 1997.
-Then you have a ‘Worst Witch’ Tv series in 1998.
+Then you have a ‘Worst Witch’ TV series in 1998.
 ‘Charmed’ also began in the same year.
-There was also a series called ‘The Belfry Witches’ which started in 1999… There were also Witches in Philip Pullman’s ‘His Dark Materials‘ trilogy (First published 1995).
+There was a series called ‘The Belfry Witches’ which started in 1999… There were also witches in Philip Pullman’s ‘His Dark Materials‘ trilogy (First published 1995.)
 Yes, some of these had traditional elements of witches but mostly they were meant as being ‘good witches’ and not the old traditional scary type.

-Since then however the witch seems to have lost what remains of her traditional form.
-They are more like a sexy, seductive sorceress than the Witches of old.
-Granted, there have been inklings of the ‘Sorceress’ before now, Morgan Le Fay from the Arthurian legends and The White Witch of Narnia spring to mind… But these sexy sorceresses just aren’t scary.
-Try and recall the last time you saw a proper old school Witch on a modern TV show or in a modern book… Most of the time they seem to have taken from the ‘Charmed’ school of Witchery.
+Since then, however the witch seems to have lost all the last remains of her traditional form.
+They are more like a sexy, seductive sorceress than the witches of old.
+Granted, there have been inklings of the ‘Sorceress’ before now, Morgan Le Fay from the Arthurian legends and The White Witch of Narnia spring to mind.
+But these sexy sorceresses just aren’t scary.
+Try and recall the last time you saw a proper old school witch on a modern TV show or in a modern book.
+Most of the time they seem to have taken from the ‘Charmed’ school of Witchery- Young, vaguely attractive, hardly close to evil at all.
 I noticed there was a very similar Witchey programme being advertised not that long ago.
-Even if they’re really baaad to the bone witches they’re now more like a sexy sorceress than a withered old hag… And they just aren’t scary.
+Even if they’re really baaad to the bone witches they’re now more likely to be the sexy sorceress than a withered old hag.
+And they just aren’t scary.
 There’s no mojo there.
 They are, in a word, a little bit too ordinary.
-Like how we’ve seen how Vampires have changed over the last few years, the witch did it first and not necessarily for the better.
+Like how we’ve seen how vampires have changed over the last few years, the witch did it first, and not necessarily for the better.